mikael-ros/profile-card/readme.md

 ## 🫡 Acknowledgements
 > [!IMPORTANT]
 > While making this, I used [this CSS animation](https://codepen.io/alvaromontoro/pen/rNwVpdd) as reference, and [this guide](https://css-tricks.com/snippets/css/typewriter-effect/).
-Otherwise everything else is my own work.
+Otherwise **everything else is my own work.** This repository is licensed under the [MIT license](LICENSE), please accquaint yourself with it before using this code.